rstar2/nodejs_datastream/README.md

 1. ~~Test cases with Jest~~
 1. ~~Then add CI (GitHub-Action) that runs the test after each commit-push~~
     > Created .github/workflows/test.yml GitHub-Action

-1. ❓Implement "filtering" strategies?
-Examples:
-    - Skip initial "zeros"
-    - Skip "duplicate/overlapping" points, e.g. points like [12, 454] and [12, 467] - use only first/last

 1. ~~Make the Release GitHubAction produce an executable for both Linux and Windows~~
     > Not needed for now as no binaries will be packaged in the executable (no need for server conversion for now, SVG is enough)